davejachimiak/davejachimiak.github.io/about.md

 <h3 class="greeting">I solve problems with software.</h3>

 I made [A Better Queue](http://abetterqueue.com/), a mashup of Netflix and Rotten Tomatoes.
-Imake software at [Wistia](https://wistia.com).
+I make software at [Wistia](https://wistia.com).
 I made software at [MUBI](https://mubi.com) and [Iora Health](http://www.iorahealth.com/).

 I'm a musician.
 I have a master's degree in Studio Music and Jazz Performance